-What stands out?
-We really enjoyed the awesome features of this crossbow.
+What we liked: We really enjoyed the awesome features of this crossbow.
 It’s constructed very well, and every bolt fired using this crossbow felt extremely powerful and smooth as well.

-What cons did we manage to find?
-Unfortunately, we noticed some delamination on the limb of the crossbow, but this was covered under warranty.
+What could be better: Unfortunately, we noticed some delamination on the limb of the crossbow, but this was covered under warranty.